Skip to content

 completed: bool = ormar.Boolean(default=False)

-If you combine pydantic_only=True field with default parameter and do not pass actual value in request you will always get default value.
+If you set pydantic field with default parameter and do not pass actual value in request you will always get default value.
 Since it can be a function you can set default=datetime.datetime.now and get current timestamp each time you call an endpoint etc.

 Note

-Note that both pydantic_only and property_field decorated field can be included/excluded in both dict() and fastapi response with include/exclude and response_model_include/response_model_exclude accordingly.
+Note, that both pydantic and calculated_fields decorated field can be included/excluded in both model_dump() and fastapi response with include/exclude and response_model_include/response_model_exclude accordingly.

 1